adamburns/starter-academic/content/authors/admin/_index.md

   url: http://ccbr.biostat.umn.edu/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a researcher at Hennepin Healthcare Research Institute.
-My research interests include applied mathematics and mechanistic modeling approaches to address problems in biology and medicine.
+My research interests include applied mathematics, mechanistic, and machine learning modeling approaches to address problems in biology and medicine.

 # Interests to show in About widget
 interests: